 Got an email address?
 Of course you have.
 There’s a very high possibility it has been compromised at some point through no fault of your own.
 Large organisations are regularly targeted and email addresses, usernames and passwords at a minimum are taken and released.
 Don’t believe me?
 Put your email address into this site Have I Been Pwned and see for yourself – good luck.
 I tried 4 of my addresses and 3 have been compromised – that’s scary!

 If you use simple passwords and use the same one on many sites you are at serious risk.
 I can’t begin to tell you how many times I’ve told clients they must use complex passwords.
 The stock reply is “I have so many to remember I have to use the same one or I’ll never be able to login anywhere”

-The problem gets bigger everyday as more and more services require you to have online access - even more reason to use different passwords - if your credentials are stolen, EVERY site you have access to is at risk.
+Of course you do – even more reason to use different passwords – if your credentials are stolen, EVERY site you have access to is at risk.
 These guys have seriously clever programmes that trawl the internet finding popular sites and use your credentials to try and login.

 If you take nothing more from this article please start using a Password Manager such as Dashlane or Roboform – it makes your life easier (no more passwords to remember – simple login) and more importantly you can use really complex passwords, different for every site and thus minimise the risk if your data is lifted from a site somewhere.

 Back to the subject title – WordPress security breaches rife

 If you want the detailed stats, I’m not your man, I can’t tell you the figures and that’s not my purpose anyway.
 I want you to be aware that although WordPress sites are at risk, I personally doubt a hacker cares what platform you’re on.
 If there’s a way in they’ll take it.